What is the Secret to a Good Marinade?

 Pro Tip: Combine salt with other umami-rich ingredients like soy sauce, Worcestershire sauce, or miso for depth of flavor.

-Types of Marinades
+Different Types of Marinating Techniques

 Not all marinades are created equal.
 Each type has its own unique characteristics and applications.